 - H2H: Martina Navratilova (43 – 37) Chris Evert

-Theirs is undoubtedly the greatest women’s tennis rivalry to ever exist and probably the biggest women’s sport rivalry at the time.
+Theirs is undoubtedly the greatest women’s tennis rivalry to ever exist and probably the biggest women’s sports rivalry at the time.
 It spanned over a period of 16 years during which they faced off 80 times against each other out of which 60 occurred in the finals.
 They played in an astounding six Major Finals between 1984 and 1985.

 Navratilova has six more victories in their head-to-head having won 43 matches with Evert winning 37 matches.
 That is close enough.
 In the first half of their rivalry, Evert reigned supreme, winning 21 of the first 25 matches.
-However, in the ’80s, Navratilova was victorious in 30 of their last 39 face off matches.
+However, in the ’80s, Navratilova was victorious in 30 of their last 39 face-off matches.
 Navratilova came back stronger physically and mentally, turning the tables on her compatriot.

-These two phenomenon’s were the face of women’s tennis back in the 1970s and 1980s and really put women’s tennis on the map, selling out venues wherever they played.
+These two phenomena were the face of women’s tennis back in the 1970s and 1980s and really put women’s tennis on the map, selling out venues wherever they played.
 The two played against each other mostly on the faster court surfaces of grass and indoors.

 Another fun fact is that Navratilova’s offensive serve-and-volley style of play gave her the upper hand over Evert’s counter-attacking baseline approach.
 Evert enjoyed her greatest success against Navratilova on hard courts and especially on clay courts.
 This rivalry has surely earned its place in the history books.